Skip to content

 Why Most People Do Not Know Their Net Worth

 Net worth is the simplest measure of personal financial position — total assets minus total debts.
 Despite its simplicity, most people do not know their net worth at any given time because the information lives across multiple accounts and statements.
 Banking, investment, mortgage, and debt information spread across 5-15 different institutions for typical households.
-The calculator consolidates this into a single figure in 5 minutes, which is often the first time the user has a clear view of their financial position.
+The calculator consolidates this into a single figure in seconds, which is often the first time the user has a clear view of their financial position.

 What Counts as an Asset

 Cash and savings: checking accounts, savings accounts, certificates of deposit, money market accounts.
-Investments: retirement accounts (tax-advantaged retirement account, retirement account, pensions), brokerage accounts, individual stocks and funds, bonds.
+Investments: retirement accounts (retirement account, retirement account, pensions), brokerage accounts, individual stocks and funds, bonds.
 Property value: current market value of home, rental properties, other real estate holdings.
 Vehicle value: current market value of cars, boats, motorcycles at realistic resale prices (not original purchase prices).
 Other assets: jewellery, collectibles, business ownership stakes, cash-value life insurance, valuables.
 The calculator uses simplified categories that cover most assets for most households.

 What Counts as a Debt

 Mortgage balance: current principal outstanding on home mortgage (not the original loan amount).
 Credit card debt: balances carried month-to-month that accrue interest.
 Student loans: outstanding balance on education debt.
-Other debts: personal loans, auto loans, tax-advantaged retirement account loans, tax debt, family loans, business debt.
+Other debts: personal loans, auto loans, retirement account loans, tax debt, family loans, business debt.
 Include all forms of debt that obligate future payment.
 Student loan deferment or forbearance does not remove the debt — it remains a liability on the balance sheet even if payments are currently paused.

 Realistic Net Worth Benchmarks by Age